 3 - Manage, Compare, and Deploy the Model

-app to compare training results in different parameters.
+In this tutorial, we will go to MLflow app to compare training results in different parameters.
 Also, the best training results can be registered to PrimeHub Model Management and further deployed to be an onlice service in PrimeHub Model Deployment.

 What we need?